jhinmainksta/drone/docs/en/anticorona_drones.md

 ## Custom airframe

-Since we do not have the Clover drone, we will use an airframe built and designed by us.
+Since we do not have the Drone drone, we will use an airframe built and designed by us.
 Our system is designed to be platform-independent, so it can be installed on almost everything, even VTOL aircrafts.

 The main idea is to use truss structure, because it works well against twisting and warping, besides, it can be assembled out of carbon tubes relatively easily.